CAT Syllabus 2026 – Important Topics and What You Should Not Miss in Each Section

 CAT Syllabus

-CAT Syllabus (Latest): Aspirants should integrate only the latest syllabus for CAT when planning the strategy.
+CAT Syllabus (Latest): Aspirants should integrate only the latest CAT exam syllabus when planning the strategy.
 It covers three subjects, namely Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Ability (QA).
 It enables candidates to cover only the topics that are important for the entrance test.
 The CAT syllabus PDF comprises all the exam-specific topics, chapter-wise weightage, recurring questions, and other details.
-As per the recent changes in pattern, VARC carries 24 questions, and DILR & QA carry 22 questions each.
+As per the recent information in CAT exam pattern, VARC carries 24 questions, and DILR & QA carry 22 questions each.
 To excel in all the sections, it is important to make the most of the latest CAT syllabus for MBA.
 To help, we have shared below the latest syllabus for the CAT exam based on the latest exam format and previous year exam analysis.

 What is the CAT Syllabus for MBA?